Fraunhofer Institute for Systems and Innovation Research

-The Fraunhofer Institute for Systems and Innovation Research (Fraunhofer ISI) is part of the Fraunhofer Society for the promotion of Applied Research e.V.
-(FhG), Europe’s largest application-oriented research organization.
-The institute is based in Karlsruhe.
-It conducts applied research and development on innovation in engineering, economics, the natural sciences and social sciences.
+The Fraunhofer Institute for Systems and Innovation Research (Fraunhofer-Institut für System- und Innovationsforschung), known as the Fraunhofer ISI, is a research institute of the Fraunhofer Society based in Karlsruhe, Baden-Württemberg, Germany.
+It conducts applied research and development of innovation in engineering, economics, the natural and social sciences.
 The Fraunhofer ISI is one of the leading institutes for innovation research in Europe.

 History

 At the beginning of 1972, the innovation researcher Helmar Krupp (de) recommended that the natural science and technology-oriented Fraunhofer Society should found a new institute to research the impacts and potentials of technologies and innovations.
 This recommendation was followed on 1 April 1972 with the establishment of the Fraunhofer Institute for System Technology and Innovation Research in Karlsruhe – under Helmar Krupp as its director.
 Frieder Meyer-Krahmer (de) took over as director from 1990.
 Under his management, the institute became one of the internationally leading innovation research institutes.
 This resulted in it being renamed “Fraunhofer Institute for Systems and Innovation Research” in 2004 because “System Technology” was no longer considered suitable for the institute that had since grown to well over 100 employees.

 In 2005, Meyer-Krahmer was appointed State Secretary of the German Federal Ministry of Education and Marion Weissenberger-Eibl (de) has been the director of Fraunhofer ISI since April 2007.
-Under her leadership, futures research has become a core competence at the institute.
-In 2007, the institute was restructured and its individual departments were turned into Competence Centers with specialized Business Units.
+Under her leadership, futures research became a core competence at the institute.
+In 2007, the institute was restructured and its individual departments were turned into competence centers with specialized business units.
 The energy transition and new mobility and transport concepts have resulted in Fraunhofer ISI's continued growth.
-Fraunhofer ISI now conducts research in 7 Competence Centers.
+Fraunhofer ISI conducts research in seven competence centers.

-On 1 October 2018 Fraunhofer ISI was expanding its management team with the appointment of Prof. Jakob Edler.
-As a professor of innovation policy and strategy he was previously a director at the Manchester Institute of Innovation Research.
-Prof. Edler joins the management team as executive director, contributing his expertise in the governance and policy of international research and innovation initiatives.
+On 1 October 2018 Fraunhofer ISI expanded its management team with the appointment of Prof. Jakob Edler.
+As a professor of innovation policy and strategy, Edler was previously a director at the Manchester Institute of Innovation Research.
+Appointed as executive director, Edler contributes his expertise in the governance and policy of international research and innovation initiatives.

 Research interests

-In seven Competence Centers (CC), Fraunhofer ISI researches the origins, applications, opportunities and risks as well as the markets for innovative technical developments.
+In seven competence centers (CC), Fraunhofer ISI researches the origins, applications, opportunities and risks as well as the markets for innovative technical developments.
 Particular attention is paid to exploring the impacts of these innovations on the economy, the state and society and providing a basis for decision-making in academia, industry and politics.